Refined Selmer equations for the thrice-punctured line in depth two: Refined Selmer Schemes and the -Action

 \subsection{The Chabauty--Kim method}

+To begin with, let us recall in outline the Chabauty--Kim method, as developed in \cite{kim2005motivic,kim-unipotent-albanese,BDCKW}.

 Let $S$ be a finite set of primes.
 Let $\ZZ_S$ denote the ring of $S$-integers, and let $\mathcal{X} \to \Spec(\ZZ_S)$ be a model of a hyperbolic curve over $\ZZ_S$ with generic fibre $X$.
 Assume for simplicity that~$\mathcal{X}$ has good reduction outside~$S$, i.e.\ is the complement of an \'etale divisor in a smooth proper curve over~$\ZZ_S$.
-We choose a place $p \not\in S$, a basepoint $b$, either $S$-integral or tangential (as introduced by Deligne in \cite{deligne-droite-projective}), and denote by $U^{\et}$ and $U^{\dR}$ the $\QQ_p$-pro-unipotent \'etale fundamental group of~$(X_{\Qbar},b)$ and the pro-unipotent de Rham fundamental group of $(X_{\QQ_p},b)$, respectively.
-The Galois action on~$U_n^\et$ factors through the maximal quotient~$G_T$ of the absolute Galois group unramified outside~$T$, where~$T$ is any finite set of primes containing~$S\cup\{p\}$.
+We choose a place $p \not\in S$, a basepoint $b$, either $S$-integral or tangential (as introduced by Deligne in \cite[(15.9)]{deligne-droite-projective}) , and denote by $U^{\et}$ and $U^{\dR}$ the $\QQ_p$-pro-unipotent \'etale fundamental group of~$(X_{\Qbar},b)$ and the pro-unipotent de Rham fundamental group of $(X_{\QQ_p},b)$, respectively.
 Let $U_n^{\et}$ and $U_n^{\dR}$ be the $n$th quotients along the lower central series.
-Following Kim, we consider the subspace